OSGeo/gdal/doc/source/programs/ogr2ogr.rst

 .. option:: -clipsrc [<xmin> <ymin> <xmax> <ymax>]|WKT|<datasource>|spat_extent

-    Clip geometries to one of the following:
+    Clip geometries (before potential reprojection) to one of the following:

     * the specified bounding box (expressed in source SRS)
     * a WKT geometry (POLYGON or MULTIPOLYGON expressed in source SRS)